arckuk/arckuk-sauce/README.md

 # Arckuk mods for sauce for Zwift

-Contains a number of mods which might enhance your Zwift experience.
+Contains a number of mods for the excellent [Sauce for Zwift](https://github.com/SauceLLC/sauce4zwift) which might enhance your [Zwift](https://zwift.com) experience by replacing and enhancing the standard HUD.
 See the screenshot below:

 ![Screenshot 2024-05-06 212120](https://github.com/arckuk/arckuk-sauce/assets/169094745/3a35a37f-edbb-464a-b983-2dd392df750e)
 ## Mods: